Joseph Peter Grace Sr.: Career

 On the death of his father, William R. Grace in 1904, Edward Eyre, the company secretary and a director, was appointed president of W. R. Grace and Company.
 In 1907, Eyre was made company chairman and Joseph Grace became president.
 In 1929, Joseph Grace took over as chairman when Edward Eyre retired and Joseph's friend from his college days, D. Stewart Iglehart, was appointed president.

 The W. R. Grace company's business centered on operations in Peru and surrounding South American countries.
 To enhance that, in 1914 Grace established Grace National Bank, a New York City private bank that concentrated on business done in South America.
 The extent of the W.R.
-Grace company's trade was such that its founders had formed Grace Shipping Company and in 1929 Joseph Grace concluded a partnership with Pan American World Airways to establish Pan American-Grace Airways, the first air carrier to serve the West Coast of South America.
+Grace company's trade was such that its founders had formed Grace Shipping Company.
+In 1929, Joseph Grace concluded a partnership with Pan American World Airways to establish Pan American-Grace Airways, the first air carrier to serve the West Coast of South America.

 In 1945, Grace suffered a debilitating stroke and in 1946 both he and D. Stewart Iglehart retired.
 His son, Joseph Peter Grace Jr., took over management of the company.